 Akiko Surai is a multi-disciplined artist living and working in San Diego, California.
 Surai’s work focuses on exploring spaces and objects as touchstones for memory and conceptual signifiers.
 Her media ranges from photography, embroidery, sculpture, painting, and drawing to various curatorial and research projects.

-She works as a gallery educator and engagement liaison at the Museum of Contemporary Art San Diego and teaches at multiple San Diego County Middle and High Schools through the extended school partnership program focusing on visual literacy and integrating contemporary art history and practice into the common core curriculum.
+Surai works as a Gallery Educator and Engagement Liaison at the Museum of Contemporary Art San Diego and teaches at multiple San Diego County Middle and High Schools through the Extended School Partnership program focusing on visual literacy, critical thinking, and integrating contemporary art history and practice into the common core curriculum.